elenatk/elenatk/README.md

 - 👋 Hi, I’m Elena
-- 👀 I’m interested in testing, both manual and automation
+- 👀 My interests are testing and localization
-- 🌱 I’m currently learning C#
+- 🌱 I’m currently working on getting "Certificate in Localization" at UW PCE
-- 📫 How to reach me - shoot me an emal at elena @ tkachenko dot com
+- 📫 How to reach me - shoot me an emal at 7elena.tkachenko@gmail.com

 <!---
 elenatk/elenatk is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.